4d/docs/docs/WebStudio/web-studio.md

 ### Events, Methods and Code Panel

 You can link events to your components.
-For example, you cna assign an `onchange` event to a search bar so that it suggests a list of employees as the user is typing.
+For example, you can assign an `onchange` event to a search bar so that it suggests a list of employees as the user is typing.

 ![alt-text](assets/en/web-studio/events.png)